rokk3rlabs/frontend-test/README.md

 ## Requirements

-You must create a simple page application that displays charts where it simulates an activity in real-time using the activity-data.json file.
+You must create a single page application that displays charts to simulate an activity in real-time using the activity-data.json file.

 ## Dependencies